 Two methods were proposed for the costing: the ingredients approach (micro-costing) and expenditure/budget approach.
-The ingredients approach is used when the cost per beneficiary is available.
+The ingredients approach was used when the cost per beneficiary was available.
 For example, the cost per beneficiary for social protection schemes to improve nutrition is estimated to be 310AFs (\$4.08) per capita per month for vulnerable families.
 This cost was multiplied by the number of beneficiaries.

-The expenditure/budget approach is used when detailed information on prices and quantities were not available.
+The expenditure/budget approach was used when detailed information on prices and quantities were not available.
 In these cases, the team used aggregate estimates of the cost of an activity.
-For example, the estimate for establishing, expanding and strengthening extension services for income generation was an aggregate sum of \$1.3 million per year based on the 2019 budget from the Ministry of Finance (MoF) and donors in 2019.
+For example, the estimate for establishing, expanding and strengthening extension services for income generation was an aggregate sum of \$1.3 million per year based on the 2019 budget from the Ministry of Finance and donors in 2019.
 This amount was then multiplied by the number of years of the project (5) to get the total.

-The study team focused on activities that will be funded off-budget and not the activities funded through on-budget funds.2 That is, it does not include on-budget or planned activities that will be funded by the Afghanistan government.
-The on-budget funds cover government personnel salaries and benefits, operational costs and infrastructure cost used for activities in the Ministries' plan and are financed by the government whilst off-budget funds are from donor budgets such as the World Bank's Basic Package of Health Services (BPHS) and the United Nations Children's Fund (UNICEF).
-However, it should be noted that leaving out on-budget funding does not allow for the estimation of the contribution of the government to maintain the structure and staff or for running the basics that allow the implementation of activities for food security and nutrition.
-It should also be noted that, until now, the Government of the Islamic Republic of Afghanistan (GoIRA) has few allocations for nutrition interventions (some in education and as part of Sehatmandi) and no allocations from its own sources, but maintains the structures to plan, coordinate and guide implementation of nutrition interventions through allocations under other budget codes, e.g. agriculture extension, research, livestock raising or primary healthcare, health service delivery, education services, etc. Nutrition activities are planned and implemented through those existing budget lines and budget codes and an additional expenditure simply added on.
-The costed activity matrix (separate document) provides further reference and details.
+The study team focused on activities that will be funded off-budget and not the activities funded through the on budget..
+That is, it does not include on-budget or planned activities that will be funded by the Afghanistan government The onbudget funds government personnel salaries and benefits, operational costs, and infrastructure cost used for activities in the Ministries' plan and is financed by the government while off-budget funds are from donor budgets such as WB BPHS and UNICEF.
+However, it should be noted that leaving out on-budget funding does not allow us to estimate the contribution of the government to maintain the structure and staff or for running the basics that allow the implementation of activities for food security and nutrition.
+It should also be noted that, until now, the GoIRA has few allocations for nutrition interventions (some in education and as part of Sehatmandi) and no allocations from its own sources, but maintains the structures to plan, coordinate and guide implementation of nutrition interventions, through allocations under other budget codes, e.g. agriculture extension, research, livestock raising, or primary health care, health service delivery, education services etc. Nutrition activities are planned and implemented through those existing budget lines and budget codes and an additional expenditure simply added on.
+The costed activity matrix is attached for further reference (Annex 1).